Nyntex/UE5_QuestSystem/README.md

 ```

 ## Why are there basically no feature commits?
-I made this plugin during another project in a private repository and ripped it out of their to have a standalone verion.
+I made this plugin during another project in a private repository and ripped it out of there to have a standalone version.